 Shaved ice traditionally comes with brown sugar syrup and a choice of “QQ” (chewy) toppings like tapioca pearls and other gelatinous products.
 Modern varieties often include fresh fruit, ice cream, sweetened condensed milk and more.

 My absolute favorite Taipei dessert is mango shaved ice.
 You can taste the best version at its supposed birthplace – Yongkang Street in Taipei.

 Hidden Taipei Gem

 Located at the southernmost stop on the Taipei MRT orange line, Nanshijiao in New Taipei City is the home of Taipei’s Little Burma and a community of 40,000 Chinese-Burmese residents.
-A couple dozen authentic Burmese restaurants on Huaxin Street (華新街) serve dishes like Burmese flat breads, Burmese curries and cold noodles with tamarind vinegar as well as milk tea.
+A couple dozen Burmese restaurants on Huaxin Street (華新街) serve dishes like Burmese flat breads, Burmese curries and cold noodles with tamarind vinegar as well as milk tea.

-About the Taipei Local Expert
+Meet the Taipei Local Expert

 Nick Kembel is the creator of Spiritual Travels, a website focused on traveling in Taiwan, traveling in other parts of Asia and traveling with kids.
 He is the author of Taiwan in the Eyes of a Foreigner and has contributed to CNN Travel and National Geographic Traveller Food, among other publications.
-He recently moved to his hometown Edmonton, Canada after living in Taiwan for over 10 years.